Analysis of the alternating direction method of multipliers for nonconvex problems: Statement and preliminaries

 where $f : \mbb{R}^{n} \to \mbb{R}$, $\mbf{c} : \mbb{R}^{n} \to \mbb{R}^{p}$, $\mbf{A} \in \mbb{R}^{q \times n}$, $\mbf{B} \in \mbb{R}^{q \times m}$, and $\b \in \mbb{R}^q$.
 No assumption is made that $f$ is convex or $\c$ affine.
 Instead, we will require problem regularity in the form of a local minimizer satisfying the second order sufficient conditions.

 Notation includes $\0$, which may denote a vector of zeros or a matrix of zeros; whether it is a vector or matrix should be clear from context.
 Otherwise, bold uppercase letters denote matrices (or matrix-valued mappings), while bold lowercase letters denote vectors (or vector-valued mappings).
 The Jacobian matrix of the vector-valued mapping $\c$ evaluated at $\x$ is denoted $\grad \c(\x) \tr$ (where superscript $\mathrm{T}$ denotes the transpose).
 Further, $\norm{\cdot}$ denotes the standard (Euclidean) 2-norm; different norms will be defined as needed and distinguished with a subscript. $N_{\epsilon} (\z) = \set{ \z' : \norm{\z' - \z} < \epsilon}$ denotes an open ball.
-We treat the case of only equality constraints to avoid extra notational burden; as far as the theory is concerned, any inequalities $h(\x) \le 0$ can be transformed by adding free variables $s$ and writing the constraint as $h(\x) + s^2 = 0$.
+A sequence $(x^0, x^1, x^2 ,\dots)$ may be abbreviated $\seq[k \in \mbb{N}]{x^k}$ or just $\seq[k]{x^k}$.
+We treat the case of only equality constraints to avoid extra notational burden; as far as the theory is concerned, any inequalities $h(\x) \le 0$ can be transformed by adding free variables $s$ and writing the constraint as $h(\x) + s^2 = 0$ (see for instance the discussion in \cite[\S3.3.2]{bertsekas_nlp}).

 Compared with other problem forms typically considered in the study of ADMM, Problem~\eqref{problem} is missing an extra function of $\y$ in its objective.
+This omission permits an explicit algebraic form for the $\y$ iterate update in ADMM and simplifies some analysis.
+Further, we can ``absorb'' an objective function of $\y$ into the function of $\x$ at the expense of extra variables and constraints:

-However, Problem~\eqref{problem} still affords a lot of flexibility, and motivation for this form is apparent when we consider that $\x$ may be naturally partitioned into nearly independent ``blocks'' of variables; for instance, the problem form considered in \cite{rodriguezEA18} is
+Problem~\eqref{problem} affords a lot of flexibility, and motivation for this form is apparent when we consider that $\x$ may be naturally partitioned into nearly independent ``blocks'' of variables; for instance, the problem form considered in \cite{rodriguezEA18} is

 This problem fits into the form of Problem~\eqref{problem} by setting $\x = (\x_1, \dots, \x_N)$, $f : \x \mapsto \sum_i f_i(\x_i)$, $\c : \x \mapsto (\c_1(\x_1), \dots, \c_N(\x_N))$, $\mbf{A} = \diag_i(\mbf{A}_i)$, $\mbf{B} = \tr$, and $\b = (\b_1, \dots, \b_N)$.
 This form motivates the inclusion of the variables $\y$, which may be viewed as complicating variables.
 For instance, in the setting of two-stage stochastic programming, $\y$ takes the role of first-stage decisions.